- 1 Bedrooms

-Make sure you get the property manager's contact telephone number and entry/exit procedures for your rental home.
-We suggest keeping the contact's details in your cell phone and wallet.
+Make sure you get the manager's contact telephone number and entry/exit procedures for your vacation property.
+We suggest saving the contact's information in your smartphone and wallet.

 During your Stay

-- Remember to respect your nearby neighbors.
-Often, adjacent households are lived in by permanent residents.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.
+- Please be considerate of the neighborhood. .
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.